 A pentest uncovers weak points in the configuration so that these can be rectified proactively and promptly.
 Our team will of course be happy to assist you with this.

-Or use our pentest configurator to get an immediate quote.
+Or use our pentest configurator to request a quote.

 What should be done if application control mechanisms are circumvented anyway?